 - “If you start out by promising what you don’t even have yet, you’ll lose the desire to work toward getting it.”

 - “Every day was the same, and when each day is the same as the next, it’s because people fail to recognize the good things that happen in their lives every day that the sun rises.”

 - “There was nothing to hold him back except himself.”

 - “Principle of favorability (read the remaining phrase in the book)”

 - “The secret of happiness is… (read the book to find out)”

 - “I am afraid that if my dream is realized, I’ll have no reason to go on living.”

 - “Maktub, it is written.”

 Alright, I hope you’ve learned something from this post.
-These 4 self-help / personal development books are available in Amazon, in your Local bookstores in the Philippines.
-In Singapore, it is available in Kinokuniya bookstore.
+These 4 self-help / personal development books are available in different online stores such as Amazon or in Local bookstores in the Philippines.
+Such as National Book Store, Power Books, and Fully Booked.
+In Singapore, it is available in the Kinokuniya bookstore.

 Note: I will be updating this post as I am continuously reading other mind-blowing personal development and self-help books every month to help me look at life from a different perspective.